-To convert all input files that reside in different sets of subdirectories;

-find . -name '.ly' -exec convert-ly -e '{}' \;
+as a command.
+To handle all input files that reside in different subdirectories, try find . -name '\.ly' -exec convert-ly -e '{}' \;

-This example searches and converts all input files in the current directory and all directories below it recursively.
+to recursively search and convert them in the current directory and all directories below it.
 The converted files will be located in the same directory along with their renamed originals.
-This should also work for MacOS X users, although only via the terminal app.